 S’Mores Cupcakes with Homemade Marshmallow Frosting

-I used foam stick-on letters from Hobby Lobby for the words Campfire Cupcakes and used a hole punch to cut out the holes to run the string through.
-The funnest part of the whole centerpiece was the fake fire!
-I super-glued some sapling trees my son cut down with his machete (he’s quite the outdoorsman!).
-Then I just gathered up one sheet of red, orange, and yellow tissue paper and wrapped the end up in a rubber band and stuck it down in the “campfire”.
+Use foam stick-on letters from Hobby Lobby for the words Campfire Cupcakes and a hole punch to cut out the holes to run the string through.
+The fun part of the whole centerpiece was the fake fire!
+I super-glued some sapling trees my son cut down with his machete (he’s quite the outdoorsman!) but gathering twigs will work.
+Gather up one sheet of red, orange, and yellow tissue paper and wrapped the end up in a rubber band and stick it down in the “campfire”.

-I’m all about shortcut recipes but this was a very special occasion and I wanted marshmallows for the official s’mores effect and marshmallow creme in a tub is a sticky mess so I made the Marshmallow Frosting.
+I’m all about shortcut recipes (and I included a shortcut tip) but this was a very special occasion and I wanted marshmallows for the official s’mores effect and marshmallow creme in a tub is a sticky mess so I made the Homemade Marshmallow Frosting.
 You may know it as Seven Minute Frosting your Grandmother made and put on one of her three layer cakes at Christmas.

-I transported the cupcakes to the ceremony in this plastic container.
+I transported the S’Mores Cupcakes with Homemade Marshmallow Frosting to the ceremony in this plastic container.
 The lid wouldn’t quite close and I didn’t want to smoosh the frosting so I loosely covered them with aluminum foil.
+Special cupcake carriers are available at even the Dollar Tree.
+Ask your friends if they have a few you can borrow.

 My dear friend, Patti and her husband, made the gorgeous cedar cuts of wood on the reception table.
+They added an “outdoorsy” look and let me display more of the S’Mores Cupcakes.
 We found the large metal tub in the recesses of our basement. lol

 A marshmallow doesn't have to be square!
 Pipe homemade marshmallow frosting on these quick-mix cupcakes and top with a piece of Hershey's chocolate bar for the best S'mores cupcakes.
 As a shortcut, just purchase store bought vanilla frosting from a tub instead of the homemade frosting and use a butter cake mix.